mesg-foundation/docs/guide/process/process-file.md

 }" :types="{}" />

 ::: warning
-A process has only one trigger and must be the first step.
+A process has only one trigger and it must be in the first step.
 :::

 ### Task

-This type defines which service task to execute.
+This type defines which service's task to execute.

 By default, the task's inputs are the previous step's outputs.
-Can be customized by mapping any previous steps outputs.
+Can be customized by mapping the outputs of any previous steps.

 <param-table :parameter="{
   fields: [{